Home About Approach Cases Definitions Contact me Recommendations

 The majority are not meant to be anatomically life-like or drawn to scale - they are schematics, which show the key areas and tracts and how things connect, and the functional consequences of lesions.

 I drew original shapes, but made extensive studies of anatomical resources and real brain scans to help me learn the key structures with all their features.
-For bony structures I took photos of a model skeleton and drew those.
+For some diagrams I sketched outlines (e.g. cortical contours) using MRI scans, including from people with normal imaging who consented to me using their scans in this way.
+For bony structures I took photos of a model skeleton and drew those, adding layers such as muscles, nerves and glands where needed.

 Use of AI statement